-Summary of Sadako and the Thousand Paper Cranes:
+Teaching Empathy and Resilience through Sadako and the Thousand Paper Cranes

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!

 Click here or the image below to join my Facebook group, Book Talk with The Teaching Bank!

 *The Teaching Bank participates in the Amazon Associate Program and earns a fee from qualifying purchases made on the Amazon.com site.